mui/material-ui/docs/src/pages/components/chips/chips.md

 ## Accessibility

 If the Chip is deletable or clickable then it is a button in tab order.
-When the Chip is focused (e.g. when tabbing) pressing `Backspace` or `Delete` will call the `onDelete` handler.
+When the Chip is focused (e.g. when tabbing) pressing `Backspace` or `Delete` will call the `onDelete` handler while pressing `Escape` will blur the chip.